-Speed Inputs are identical to Digital Inputs except that they can also be configured to suit Variable Reluctance (Magnetic) sensors, such as some wheel speed sensors.
-Because the amplitude of the signal from these sensors varies with speed of rotation, variable trigger levels are required, which must vary with the frequency of the input signal.
+Speed Inputs are identical to Digital Inputs except that they can also be configured to suit Variable Reluctance (Magnetic) sensors e.g. some wheel speed sensors.
+Because the amplitude of the signal from these

 The Speed Inputs can also be used with Hall Effect type wheel speed sensors.